patquem/pyVSNR_CUDA/README.md

 ## Requirements

 - numpy
-- matplotlib, skimage (for examples execution only)
+- matplotlib, skimage (for examples and tests execution only)

 ## Usage